What is a machinist?

 - Lincoln Tech

 4. Get certified

-Certification isn’t a requirement for a machinist, but for those who want to improve their skill sets and stand out from the crowd, certification is a great way to do that.
+Certification isn’t a requirement, but for those who want to improve their skill sets and stand out from the crowd, certification is a great way to do that.
 Many schools and organizations offer certification programs.
 A typical requirement for certification in a machinist specialization is a combination of education and on-the-job training.
-Some top certifications for machinists include:
+Some top certifications include: